andybry/explorer-cli/README.md

 ![explorer-cli demo](https://andybry.github.io/explorer-cli/explorer-cli.gif)

-### Demo Script
+### Keystrokes in the above demo

 1. Start the application by entering `explorer-cli` (displaying the help page).
 2. Load the 'http' template by typing 'l' and entering 'http'.
 3. Run the template (to fetch the data).
 By pressing 'Shift-R'.
 4. Navigate to 'body.resources' property by pressing 'p' and entering 'body.resources'
 5. View the keys at the current node by pressing 'Shift-K'.
 6. Toggle the view back to the data by pressing 'Shift-K' again.
 7. Quit the application by pressing 'q'.

 ## Installation

-`npm -g install explorer-cli`
+`npm install -g explorer-cli`

 ## Usage